 Adult entertainment permits

-As a permit holder, you are responsible for the way the adult entertainment is conducted and can be prosecuted if you breach your permit conditions.
+Adult entertainment permit holders are responsible for the way adult entertainment is conducted and can be prosecuted for breaching their permit conditions.

-A permit can be issued for a one-off occasion (but no more than 6 occasions in any year) or for up to 3 years.
-It is not renewable or transferrable.
+A permit can be issued for a one-off occasion (no more than 6 times a year) or for up to 3 years.
+It's not transferrable or renewable, so you'll need to apply for a new permit well before it expires.

-Adult entertainment is defined in the Liquor (Approval of Adult Entertainment Code) Regulation 2002 as entertainment where the anus, vulva, vagina, penis or scrotum of any performer or staff member is visible, either deliberately or by accident.
+Adult entertainment is defined as entertainment where the anus, vulva, vagina, penis or scrotum of any performer or staff member is visible, either deliberately or by accident.
+This definition comes from the Liquor (Approval of Adult Entertainment Code) Regulation 2002 ('the Code').

 - exotic nude dancing